NATO Standardization Office

-The NATO Standardization Office (NSO) (former NATO Standardization Agency, NSA; French: Bureau OTAN de normalisation) is a NATO agency created in 1951 to handle standardization activities for NATO.
+The NATO Standardization Office (NSO) (former NATO Standardization Agency, NSA; French: Bureau OTAN de normalisation) is a NATO entity created in 1950 to support Allies in standardization activities.
 The NSA was formed through the merger of the Military Agency for Standardization and the Office for NATO Standardization.
 During the Agency Reforms, the NSA was transformed to the NATO Standardization Office (NSO) on 1 July 2014, headed by the Director of the NATO Standardization Office (DNSO).

-The NSO is composed of military and civilian staff that was created to be responsible for standardization for both the Military Committee and the North Atlantic Council It also provides standardization to NATO members military forces, with the goal of interoperability between member nations.
-It is also the responsibility of the NSO to initiate, administrate over and promulgate a Standardization Agreement (STANAG).
+The role of the NSO is to initiate, coordinate, support and administer standardization activities conducted under the authority of the Committee for Standardization.
+The NSO also assists NATO's Military Committee in developing military operational standards.
+These activities foster NATO standardization with the goal of enhancing the interoperability and operational effectiveness of Alliance military forces.

-NSO headquarters is located at the main NATO headquarters at Boulevard Léopold III, B-1110 Brussels, which is in Haren, part of the City of Brussels municipality.
+NSO headquarters is located at the main NATO headquarters at Boulevard Léopold III, B-1110 Brussels.

 History

-On October 24, 1950, during the fourth meeting of the Military Committee, was the first instance of there being a need for a standardization agency.
-The first NATO standardization agency, the Military Standardization Agency (MSA), was established on January 15, 1951 in London (it was later chartered on January 30).
-The MSA was created for military-only standardization.
-A year later, the agency was renamed to the Military Agency for Standardization (MAS).
+On October 24, 1950, during the fourth meeting of the Military Committee, arose the first instance of there being a need for a standardization body.
+The first NATO standardization agency, the Military Standardization Agency (MSA), held its first meeting on January 15, 1951, in London, changing its name to the Military Agency for Standardization (MAS) (it was later chartered on January 30).
 In November 1970, the agency was moved to its current location in Brussels, Belgium, which is also the location of NATO headquarters.

 A proposal was submitted in 1991 to create the NATO Standardization Agency however it was not created.
 Instead, a standardization agency for civilian staff was created, the Office for NATO Standardization (ONS).
 The ONS was established in 1994 and later implemented in 1995 by the North Atlantic Council.
-From 1998 to 2000, NATO formally merged the two agencies, the MAS and the ONS, together and renamed it to the NATO Standardization Agency, which served both the military and civilian staff.
+In 2001, NATO formally merged the two agencies, the MAS and the ONS, together and renamed it to the NATO Standardization Agency, which served both the military and civilian staff.

-On 1 July 2014 the NATO Standardization Agency (NSA) became the NATO Standardization Office (NSO).
+On 1 July 2014 the NATO Standardization Agency (NSA) became the NATO Standardization Office (NSO) as it was integrated into the International Military Staff (IMS) of NATO.